Dhruba K. Bhattacharyya

-Dhruba K. Bhattacharyya is a senior member of IEEE and a professor in the department of Computer Science and Engineering in Tezpur University, Tezpur, Assam.
+Dhruba K. Bhattacharyya (born 25 February 1966) is a senior member of IEEE and a professor in the department of Computer Science and Engineering in Tezpur University, Tezpur, Assam.

 Early life and education

 Career

 Bhattacharyya served as the Dean of School of engineering, Tezpur University from February 2013 to February 2016 and also as the Dean of Academic affairs from January 2016 to March 2021.
 He held the office of the Pro Vice Chancellor of Tezpur University from April, 2021 to September, 2022.
 Currently he is the vice-chancellor (in-charge) of Tezpur University.